shubhamPassi/node.js/README.md

 Translating and object into a format that can be stored or transferred.
 JSON, CSV, XML are popular.

+#### Deserialize

-'Deserialize' is the opposite (converting the format back into an object)
+'Deserialize' is the opposite of serialize (converting the format back into an object)

 ## Routing